Ferrag/DDoS-attacks-dataset/README.md

 Dataset_13_class  (Multiclass classification)

+In addition, we have preprocessed the TON-IoT dataset of IoT and IIoT sensors that contains 7 files proposed by Alsaedi et al. (2020).

+Sharafaldin, I., Lashkari, A. H., Hakak, S., & Ghorbani, A. A. (2019, October).
+Developing realistic distributed denial of service (DDoS) attack dataset and taxonomy.
+In 2019 International Carnahan Conference on Security Technology (ICCST) (pp. 1-8).
+IEEE.

+Alsaedi, A., Moustafa, N., Tari, Z., Mahmood, A., & Anwar, A. (2020).
+TON_IoT telemetry dataset: a new generation dataset of IoT and IIoT for data-driven Intrusion Detection Systems.
+IEEE Access, 8, 165130-165150.

 Please feel free to contact me (mohamed.amine.ferrag@gmail.com), if you need any further information.